filchristou/julia/doc/src/devdocs/ast.md

        the line number itself if the `linetable` field is `nothing`
      2. the integer index into edges, giving the DebugInfo inlined there (or zero if there are no edges).
-     3. (if entry 2 is non-zero) the integer index into edges[].codelocs, giving the recursion point, or zero indicating to use `edges[].firstline` as the line number.
+     3. (if entry 2 is non-zero) the integer index into edges[].codelocs, to interpret recursively for each function in the inlining stack, or zero indicating to use `edges[].firstline` as the line number.

    Special codes include:
-     - (zero, zero, *) : no change to the line number or edges
+     - (zero, zero, *) : no change to the line number or edges from the previous statement (you may choose to interpret this either syntatically or lexically).
+The inlining depth also might have changed, though most callers should ignore that.
-     - (zero, *, *) : no line number, just edges (usually because of macro-expansion into top-level code)
+     - (zero, non-zero, *) : no line number, just edges (usually because of macro-expansion into top-level code)